dineshreddy9/ALS-Recommendation-System/README.md

 # ALS-Recommendation-System
-Use Collaborative fltering fnd the accuracy of ALS model accuracy.
-Use ratings.dat file.
-It contains User id :: movie id :: ratings :: timestamp.
+Using Collaborative fltering I had found the accuracy of ALS model by Using ratings.dat file which contains data of the format
-Your program should report the accuracy of the model.
+User id :: movie id :: ratings :: timestamp.
+I had used 60% of the data for training and 40% for testing.
-For details follow the link: https://spark.apache.org/docs/latest/mllib-collaborativefltering.html Please use 60% of the data for training and 40% for testing and report the MSE of the model.
+For details follow the link: https://spark.apache.org/docs/latest/mllib-collaborativefltering.html